Tennessee Ghosts and Legends

 Welcome to the Tennessee Ghosts and Legends Podcast.
 My name is Lyle Russell.
 I am your host, and I love a good ghost story.
 In this episode, we’ll discuss two haunted Civil War battlefields; the random and wandering spirits at Shiloh, and the terrifying phantom that haunts the Chickamauga Battlefield known as ‘Old Green Eyes.’

 In his book, “Reminiscences of the Civil War”, Confederate General John B. Gordon wrote of Chickamauga, “Words, however, cannot convey an adequate picture of such scenes; of the countless costly, daring assaults; of the disciplined or undisciplined but always dauntless courage; of the grim, deadly grapple in hand-to-hand collisions; of the almost unparalleled slaughter and agony.”
-Even the name, Chickamauga, is said to translate in English to “River of Death”.
+Even the Native American name of Chickamauga translates into English meaning “River of Death”.

 A local farmer and Confederate Cavalry soldier named Larkin Poe, who’s family home was close to the site, wrote of what he saw in the aftermath of the costly two-day battle; “The moon was far down the west and cast a ghostly light over the woods and fields.
 The stillness of the night was unbroken except for the sound of my horse’s hooves and the hoot of some solitary owl.
 I had seen an old house near Jay’s Mill filled with wounded and suffering men, and I had hardly started till I began to see dead soldiers yet unburied, lying in and near the road.
 I rode on, turning my horse first to the right and then to the left to avoid the thick-strewn bodies.
 In places I saw where great trees had been splintered by shells and riddled by bullets… Just before reaching the Brotherton house, I came upon a scene of death and destruction noteworthy even on that terrible field.
 I saw a piece of artillery, evidently a Federal piece, which had been knocked from the wheels by a direct hit from our guns, and apparently most all of the horses and men belonging to the gun had perished there for their bodies lay in grotesque heaps around their piece.”